mongodb/mongo/CONTRIBUTING.rst

 Contributing to the MongoDB project
 ===================================

-Pull requests are always welcome, and the MongoDB dev team appreciates any help the community can give to help make MongoDB better.
+Pull requests are always welcome and the MongoDB developer team appreciates any help the community can offer to improve MongoDB.

 For more information about how to contribute, please read `the MongoDB Wiki on GitHub`_.